 What is EUREKA?

-EUREKA finances projects in three sub-programs:
+EUREKA finances the project through three sub-programs:

-Project funding are provided by the national authorities that are members of EUREKA.
+Funding for project takes place via the national authorities that are members of EUREKA.

 Who can participate?